Spiritual-Entanglement/theBlog/_posts/2025-10-10-sermonNotes-growWherePlanted.md

-11110 RUMC
-Serimiah 29:14-7
-Grow where you are planted.
+# Grow where you are planted.
+## Jeremiah 29:14-7
+### RUMC: Pastor Augie
+### 11 Oct 2025
+### Scary Theology Series
-Fer 29:11 I plan to prosper you.
+Jer 29:11 I plan to prosper you.
-Totheexiles—
+To the exiles --

-Jerinish is opposing another letter that is circulating.
+Jeremiah is opposing another letter that is circulating.

-Go plant crops, have kids, and build family—whereveryou are
+Jeremiah tell the Israelites in captivity to go plant crops, have kids, and build families -- wherever you are… Pray for the people and place where you find yourself.

-Pray for the people and place where you are.
-The other letter is saying you will return to Jersalem soon.
-Jarimiah is saying it may not happen in your lifetime.
+The other letter is saying you will return to Jerusalem soon.

+Jeremiah is saying it may not happen in your lifetime.

-Your kids may not get t go.
+Even your kids may not get to go back to Jerusalem.

 He says, that GOD is saying, to live your life where you are.
-Have kids, buill houses, build family, communit,
+Have kids, build houses, build family, build communities and culture.

-and colture.
-Pray for where you are, that if will be peaceful, prosper, and sopport the commonity
+Pray for where you are, that it will be peaceful, prosper, and support the community.

-Stop hoping on something, that may or not happen, with so much energy and depth that it interrepts daily life to He point that you are not present in your daily life.
+Stop hoping on something, that may or not happen, with so much energy and depth that it interrupts daily life to the point that you are not present in your daily life.

-God is telling them to not put so much energy in the"not yet" and "no longes." hive where you are; live in your circusm- stances daily.
+God is telling them to not put so much energy in the"not yet" and "no longer."
+Live where you are; live in your daily circumstances.
 You are where you are.

-Gratitvde
-There is PRAsE to be had where
+There is gratitude, praise, and thanks to be had where you are.

-Thanks
-you are.
-Growwhereyou are,
-God shows up where you are.
+Grow where you are planted; God shows up wherever you are.